Michael Michalchuk: Snowboarding career

 Michalchuk first entered the world professional snowboarding circuit in 1998 at the age of twenty-one after he gained qualification for the 1998 Winter Olympics as a member of the Canadian team.
-During the games he would go on to qualify for the finals with an equal best score but his performance would drop and he would eventually finish in 8th position.
-During the 1998 season he would achieve his highest honor during that year's world cup in the United States finishing third in the half-pipe event.
+During the games he qualified for the finals with an equal best score but his performance dropped and he eventually finished in 8th position.
+During the 1998 season he achieved his highest placement during that year's world cup in the United States, finishing third in the half-pipe event.

-The following seasons became mostly disappointing ones for Michalchuk after he was plagued by several injuries including blowing out his right knee and a recurring achilles tendon injury and it would not be until 2001 when he would again compete on a regular basis.
-His only glory during this time came at the end of 2000 when competing in the Nike All Conditions Gear Indoor competition he would take out first place after landing a "near flawless" double back flip during the quarter-pipe competition and taking home a car and $32,000 dollars in prize money.
+The following seasons became mostly disappointing ones for Michalchuk after he was plagued by several injuries, including blowing out his right knee and a recurring achilles tendon injury and it was not until 2001 before he could again compete on a regular basis.
+His only glory during this time came at the end of 2000 when competing in the Nike All Conditions Gear Indoor competition he won first place after landing a "near flawless" double back flip during the quarter-pipe competition and taking home a car and $32,000 in prize money.

-2001 saw Michalchuk injury free and compete in nearly a full half-pipe world cup circuit where he would achieve several top ten positions including taking a third placing during the event in Whistler.
+In 2001 Michalchuk was injury free and competed in nearly a full half-pipe world cup circuit where he achieved several top-ten positions including taking a third placing during the event in Whistler.

 Michalchuk gained 2002 Winter Olympic qualification after a strong performance in Alpe d'Huez, France in early 2002 but after making his second Olympics he performed poorly failing to qualify for the finals in the half-pipe event and eventually finished a disappointing twenty-seventh.

 Since the 2002 Olympics Michalchuk has been further hampered by injury and his performances have suffered, between 2002 and 2005 he only achieved a sole top ten placing on the world cup circuit and then took the entire 2006 season off from professional touring.